 A small number of winter steelhead can be caught in the upper river in the Pe Ell area from January into March.

 The Chehalis can have pretty good fishing for coho salmon, and part of the river in Lewis County is open for them, but most of the catch occurs downriver.

-The mainstem and several tributaries offer fair to good cutthroat trout fishing where you can find the sometimes limited access.
+The mainstem and several tributaries offer fair to good cutthroat trout fishing where you can find the somewhat limited access.